thescientist13/angular2-typescript-poc/README.md

 ## Running the POC
 To view this POC locally, please do the following

-1. If not not installed, install `npm install -g http-server`

-2. Run `http-server` in the root of the project
+1. Run `npm start` in the root of the project

-3. Load `localhost:8080` in your browser

-4. ???
+2. ???

-5. Profit
+3. Profit